enthought/etsdevtools/README.txt

-The DevTools project, a part of the Enthought Tool Suite.
+The ETSDevTools project, a part of the Enthought Tool Suite.